abdulraheem-tech/VSD-MJCET-RISCV-IITG-Tapeout/README.md

 # Objective:
-Started with new challenge brainstroming with document verifing with design again with task!!!till 2:00 pm Started working on Documnetation.
+Started with new challenge brainstroming with document verifing with design again with task!!!till 2:00 pm Started working on Documnetation. elow feedback i got from designer (may be all of you are actually doing it already).
+So will wait

+Step A: Decide the single source of truth for pads in SCL180:
+1) Either keep a clean SCL180-only pad wrapper module, or
+2) Parameterize the pad wrapper and explicitly tie enables per SCL180 documentation.

+Step B: Patch mprj_io.v (or replace it) and re-run:
+1) VCS RTL sim
+2) DC_TOPO synth
+3) VCS GLS

+Step C: Add the required “PAD reasoning” doc showing:
+1) Reset pad is usable without POR gating
+2) Any required enables are safe to tie high / derived from stable supplies
+3) Why SKY130 needed POR but SCL180 does not (your requested justification section) Started debugging
+# 17-12-2025.
+# Objective:
+Restarted the debugging and then done changes in pads.v only scl180 used completely removed the sky130, updated the files